keras-team/keras-hub/CONTRIBUTING_MODELS.md

 ## Conclusion

-Once all three main PRs (and optionally the fourth) are merged, you've successfully contributed a model to KerasHub.
+Once all four main PRs (and optionally the fifth) are merged, you've successfully contributed a model to KerasHub.
 Congratulations! 🔥